amit12950-cloud/gemini-grading-app/README.md

 ## Notes

-- **OCR/LaTeX conversion** is not included.
-The grading pipeline assumes you provide a service (e.g., GPT‑4 Vision or another OCR model) that converts uploaded images into text and LaTeX.
-The `conversion_prompt` used to call the service is defined in `geminiapp.py` but you must implement the actual API call.
-- This repository has been sanitised to avoid committing credentials or hard‑coded project identifiers.
-Always keep your API keys and service account files secure.
 - For production use, set a strong `APP_SECRET_KEY`, configure HTTPS and deploy via a production WSGI server such as Gunicorn.